 Analyzing price action is noting how the price is acting so we can choose when and what strategies we want to implement.

-Side note: Big news events can have dramatic and quick effects on the price of any asset which is unpredictable based on reading price action.
-Therefore, I don’t hold forex trades through any news event that could easily result a large price movement through my stop loss.
+Side note: Big news events can have a dramatic and quick effect on the price of any asset.
+Price action can’t tell us what the news will be.
+Therefore, I don’t hold forex trades through any news event that could easily result in a large price movement through my stop loss.
 And I don’t hold stock trades through earnings announcements.

 How to Analyze Price Action